PatrickGaied/Claimwise/README.md

 ## 2. Inspiration

 The insurance industry processes millions of claims annually, with adjusters spending countless hours manually reviewing documents, cross-referencing policies, and making coverage decisions.
 This manual process is slow, expensive, and prone to human error.
 I was inspired by the potential to leverage modern AI to automate this workflow while maintaining the nuanced decision-making that insurance requires.
-Our goal was to create a system that doesn't just extract data, but actually thinks like an experienced claims adjuster.
+My goal was to create a system that doesn't just extract data, but actually thinks like an experienced claims adjuster.

 ## 3. What it does